skytale75/Drawing-Tablet-Switcher/README.md

     HUION PenTablet Pen stylus   <---	id: 10	type: STYLUS
     HUION PenTablet Pad pad         	id: 11	type: PAD

 step 2
-Then copy and paste the name of your stylus to the 'pen_name' variable in the 'toggle' file and save.
+Then copy and paste the name of your stylus, pad, or whatever to the appropriate variable in the 'toggle' file and save.

     Example:
     pen_name = "HUION PenTablet Pen stylus"
+    pad_name = "HUION PenTablet Pad pad"
+    cursor_name = "na"
+    eraser_name = "na"

+if xsetwacom --list doesn't return an eraser or cursor . . . leave them as "na".

 step 3
 Copy the "toggle" and "status.txt" file to your "~/bin" directory.